 At first glance, the EU looks similar to NAFTA.
 Both, for instance, allow unrestricted trade among member nations.
 But the provisions of the EU go beyond those of NAFTA in several important ways.
 Most importantly, the EU is more than a trading organization: it also enhances political and social cooperation and binds its members into a single entity with authority to require them to follow common rules and regulations.
-It is much like a federation of states with a weak central government, with the effect not only of eliminating internal barriers but also of enforcing common trade from outside the EU.
-In addition, while NAFTA

-36. Association of European countries that joined together to eliminate trade barriers among themselves. allows goods and services as well as capital to pass between borders, the EU also allows people to come and go freely: if you possess an EU passport, you can work in any EU nation.
+It is much like a federation of states with a weak central government, with the effect not only of eliminating internal barriers but also of enforcing common tariffs on trade from outside the EU.
+In addition, while NAFTA allows goods and services as well as capital to pass between borders, the EU also allows people to come and go freely: if you possess an EU passport, you can work in any EU nation.